-Delinquent Debt – In order to get to the right people at the creditors that have the authority and policies to settle your debt you typically have to demonstrate you can’t pay your debt.
+Delinquent Debt – To get to the right people at the creditors with the authority and policies to settle your debt, you typically have to demonstrate you can’t pay your debt.
 Most people need to be 90 to 180 days past due to get to the right department.

-Collection Calls and Threats – Once you fall about 60 days past due the collection pressure will begin to increase and this can get very intimidating.
+Collection Calls and Threats – Once you fall about 60 days past due, the collection pressure will begin to increase, which can get very intimidating.
 The original creditors are not bound to honor and cease and desist letter to make them stop calling you.
-In fact that can often accelerate creditor action against you.
+In fact, that can often accelerate creditor action against you.

-Lawsuits, Judgments, Wage Garnishments – When you default on the terms of your credit agreement a creditor can do all of the things they laid out in the agreement you signed.
+Lawsuits, Judgments, Wage Garnishments – When you default on the terms of your credit agreement, a creditor can do all of the things they laid out in the agreement you signed.
 This can include suing you, winning, getting a judgment against you, garnishing your wages, or levying your bank account.
-However, there are some states where you can’t get your wages garnished but you can still have a judgment against you.
+However, in some states where you can’t get your wages garnished, but you can still have a judgment against you.

 You Don’t Have the Cash on Hand to Settle – If you don’t have the cash on hand to settle and you think you can save money to settle over a long period of time, you may be in for a rude awakening as your balances increase and more fees and penalties are added.
 The longer it takes to settle, the more at risk of being sued you become.

 Most People Are Not Successful at Settling – Most debt settlement companies have not been historically successful at settling the majority of client debt.
-In fact the historic debt settlement success rates are somewhere in the 10 percent range.
-This does not take into account the number of consumers that only had a couple of debts settled, and not all.
+In fact, the historic debt settlement success rates are somewhere in the 10 percent range.
+This does not consider the number of consumers that only had a couple of debts settled, and not all.
 That being said, those few companies that screen incoming clients for suitability have some excellent success rates.
-But this is because they turn away a number of people that are not good candidates for settlement.
-For more on this see The Truth About The Success Rates, Failure Rates and Completion Rates of Debt Settlement Programs.
+But this is because they turn away many people that are not good candidates for settlement.
+For more on this, see The Truth About The Success Rates, Failure Rates and Completion Rates of Debt Settlement Programs.

-Out of Statue Debt or No Wage Garnishment Possible – I’ve seen a lot of companies sell consumers debt settlement services when the debt was not collectible to begin with.
-Either the debt was outside the statute of limitations and the consumer could not be sued or the consumer lived in a state where wages could not be garnished.
+Out of Statue Debt or No Wage Garnishment Possible – I’ve seen many companies sell consumers debt settlement services when the debt was not collectible to begin with.
+Either the debt was outside the statute of limitations, and the consumer could not be sued, or the consumer lived in a state where wages could not be garnished.

 Cost – There is a wide variation in how much debt settlement companies charge consumers.
 This can vary from 20 percent of the enrolled debt to 15 percent of the amount saved.
-When you factor in the cost of the expensive programs the actual savings experienced can be very low.
+When you factor in the expensive programs’ cost, the actual savings experienced can be meager.
 However, some do it yourself programs are very cheap.
-Working with a debt coach to guide you through the process can be affordable as well since you will do all the work.
+Working with a debt coach to guide you through the process can be affordable since you will do all the work.

 Time – Extended payment debt settlement programs don’t make any sense to me.
-For those that can file a chapter 7 bankruptcy the debt, which is about 70 percent of bankruptcy filers, the debt is eliminated in 90 days or less.
-After that the credit can be quickly rebuilt and people can be back to being qualified for new homes or cars before a 3 to 5 year payment debt settlement program is even over.
+For those who can file a chapter 7 bankruptcy, the debt, which is about 70 percent of bankruptcy filers, is eliminated in 90 days or less.
+After that, the credit can be quickly rebuilt, and people can be back to being qualified for new homes or cars before a 3 to 5-year payment debt settlement program is even over.

 Not Applicable to All Debt – Not all debt is a good match for debt settlement.
 Debt that is secured by collateral is typically not going to settle.
-Unsecured debt is the most likely debt to tackle but depending on the debt mix of the individual just dealing with the unsecured debt may still leave the consumer in a bind and not solve the overall problem.
+Unsecured debt is the most likely debt to tackle, but depending on the individual’s debt mix, just dealing with the unsecured debt may still leave the consumer in a bind and not solve the overall problem.

-Loss of Retirement Savings – Settling or repaying your debt may simply not be a smart move for you, financially speaking.
-When you are younger you have to rob future retirement to make payments and when you are older you are either robbing your retirement or diverting money you need to save for retirement.
+Loss of Retirement Savings – Settling or repaying your debt may not be a smart move for you, financially speaking.
+When you are younger, you have to rob future retirement to make payments, and when you are older, you are either robbing your retirement or diverting money you need to save for retirement.
 Want to know how many millions of dollars a debt settlement program may cost you in future retirement savings?

-Advance Fees – Attorneys think there are exempt from rules passed by the Federal Trade Commission banning advance fees for debt relief services.
+Advance Fees – Attorneys think they are exempt from the Federal Trade Commission’s rules banning advance fees for debt relief services.
 The Telemarketing Sales Rules prohibit charging consumers to settle their debt before the debt is settled.
 Attorney model companies feel they are exempt.
-When the fee is collected in advance of settling debt this just delays the settlement of debt and most often this advance fee paid is not refunded to consumers if the consumer later must file bankruptcy or changes their mind about the program.
-With low program success rates and advance fees paid, most consumers in these advance fee programs are going to statistically kiss their money goodbye.
+When the fee is collected in advance of settling debt, this delays the settlement of the debt.
+Most often, this advance fee paid is not refunded to consumers if the consumer later must file bankruptcy or changes their mind about the program.
+With low program success rates and advance fees paid, most consumers in these advance fee programs will statistically kiss their money goodbye.